arcalot/arcalot.github.io/docs/arcaflow/index.md

     - Wide range of available plugins
     - Simple workflows are easy to write
     - It runs comands over SSH by default
-    - Users can define their own connection plugins

     **What it does worse than Arcaflow**

-    - Parallelization is hard, it is intended for resource creation rather than generic workflows
-    - It does not have a typing system and cannot guarantee type-safety or validation of data
+    - Ansible's approach to parallelization is in terms of executing the same tasks against different hosts in parallel (see "forks" and "strategy").
+Defining different tasks to perform in parallel is more challenging.
+    - By default, input/output data is not strongly typed.
+Any data type validation must be done explicitly within playbooks.
-    - It is written in Python, so either needs to be installed using system python dependencies, run in a container, or in a virtual environment.
+    - It is written in Python, so the control host where it is run from needs system python dependencies (or to run from inside a container or python virtualenv)
+    - Depending on the module used, there may be system requirements for python or other dependencies on the target host/container.
+See [ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-handle-not-having-a-python-interpreter-at-usr-bin-python-on-a-remote-machine)

 ???
 "Apache Airflow"